 So why did I make this move?

-I really felt as if I was quick to just call people out and have them go pull their card.
+I really felt as if I was quick to just call people out and have them go pull their cards.
 Someone was talking while I was talking… I gave a warning and then they had to pull their card.
 They had to do the walk of shame over to the wall and their card had to be on my yellow pocket chart for the rest of the day.
-But did I really give that child a fair chance to explain why they were talking.
-Simply stated – no. I would have a conversation with them after but the emotional damage and embarrassment was done and that really started killing ME inside.
+But did I really give that child a fair chance to explain why they were talking?
+Simply stated – no. I would have a conversation with them after but the emotional damage and embarrassment were done and that really started killing ME inside.
 And then to post it on the wall for everyone to see just seemed unfair.

 So we started focusing on rules more!
 I made these great rules to use in my room and we began to make that the focus.
 Every day we would stand behind our chairs and my handy helper would point while the entire class recited the rules.
 Every day… we never missed.
-I started referring to my rules in my instruction….
-I would say remember the rule and they all would repeat it.
+I started referring to the rules in my instruction… I would say remember the rule and they all would repeat it.

-I have posted these rules on my blog a couple times and I honestly just made them for me so this summer I cleaned them up and made them editable so you can change the words on them if you want.
+I have posted these rules on my blog a couple of times and I honestly just made them for me so this summer I cleaned them up and made them editable so you can change the words on them if you want.
 These are the rules that I use for my own specific classroom that I have found to be effective but the file is completely editable so you can change the pictures to say whatever you want!
 They also come with an emergent reader, graphic organizers, and writing pages that are all editable so you can make them match what you choose to do in your classroom!

 Again the above form is part of the freebie of my rules program in the preview option but you can really get rid of your wall clip chart with any rules program you use!

 So what exactly did my behavior program look like?

 At the end of every day, each child got a card and there were 3 options.

 – an orange card – they had a perfect & expected day

 – a purple car – I picked a couple of days to get purple